macsecurity/laptop/README.md

 ## Next steps

 The next thing you'll want to do after running the script is to [configure Git with your name, email, and preferred editor](https://www.moncefbelyamani.com/first-things-to-configure-before-using-git/).

+## What problem does this script solve?

+Installing Ruby and/or gems is a common source of confusion and frustration.
+Search for `You don't have write permissions for the /Library/Ruby/Gems/2.3.0 directory` or "[command not found](https://www.moncefbelyamani.com/troubleshooting-command-not-found-in-the-terminal/)" in your favorite search engine, and you will see pages and pages of results.

+To make matters worse, the vast majority of suggestions are bad advice and incomplete.
+The reason for the error message above is because people are trying to install gems using the version of Ruby that comes pre-installed by Apple.
+That error message is there for a reason: you should not modify macOS system files.
+A common suggestion is to bypass that security protection by using `sudo`, which is [not safe](https://www.moncefbelyamani.com/why-you-should-never-use-sudo-to-install-ruby-gems/) and can cause issues down the line that are hard to undo.

+The recommended way of using Ruby on a Mac is to install a newer (the macOS version is often outdated and is only updated during a major release), separate version in a different folder than the one that comes by default on macOS.
+The best and most flexible way to do that is with a Ruby manager.
+The most popular ones are: RVM, rbenv, chruby, and asdf.
+I have chosen `chruby` in this script.
+See [below](#Why-chruby-and-not-RVM-or-rbenv) for my reasons.
+There are different ways to install these tools, and they all require additional configuration in your [shell startup file](https://www.moncefbelyamani.com/which-shell-am-i-using-how-can-i-switch/), such as `.bash_profile` or `.zshrc`.

+When attempting to install and configure a Ruby manager manually, it's easy to miss or fumble a step due to human error or incomplete or outdated instructions.

+Since all of the steps are automatable, **the best and most reliable way to set up Ruby on a Mac is to run this script**.
+I test it regularly on my spare laptop where I delete the hard drive and install fresh versions of macOS.
+If you've already attempted to set up a development environment on your Mac, and you run into issues with my script, please read through the entire [prerequisites](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#prerequisites) section, which includes a link to troubleshoot issues.
+If that doesn't help, feel free to open an issue, and I will do my best to help you.

+Read more in my [definitive guide to installing Ruby gems on a Mac](https://www.moncefbelyamani.com/the-definitive-guide-to-installing-ruby-gems-on-a-mac/).

 ## Why chruby and not RVM or rbenv?